tournesol-app/tournesol/infra/README.md

 This personal environment allows developppers to work on the Ansible deployment recipe and to test their modifications.
 If you want to work of the Tournesol application code, use the `dev-env` instead.

-## Option 1: Installing a VM for Infrastructure Code Development

 - Fetch the Debian Bullseye Image and verify it: `./base-image/fetch-debian-image.sh`

 - Create a VM using the installer from the previously downloaded ISO